ddl-botwick/cust-churn-dmm/.ipynb_checkpoints/README-checkpoint.md

 # cust-churn-dmm

-ADD A NEW COMMENT OCT27
+ADD A NEW COMMENT OCT28

-code to push cust churn prediction/ground truth data to s3 and then DMM - October 28th
+code to push cust churn prediction/ground truth data to s3 and then DMM - November 10th

 ## Assets